blender/blender/source/gameengine/PyDoc/bge.types.rst

    .. attribute:: damp

-      Time constant of the constraint expressed in frame (not use by Force field constraint). **type** integer
+      Time constant of the constraint expressed in frame (not use by Force field constraint).

+      :type: integer

    .. attribute:: rotDamp

-      Time constant for the rotation expressed in frame (only for the distance constraint), 0 = use damp for rotation as well. **type** integer
+      Time constant for the rotation expressed in frame (only for the distance constraint), 0 = use damp for rotation as well.

+      :type: integer

    .. attribute:: direction

-      The reference direction in world coordinate for the orientation constraint. **type** 3-tuple of float: (x, y, z)
+      The reference direction in world coordinate for the orientation constraint.

+      :type: 3-tuple of float: (x, y, z)

    .. attribute:: option

-      Binary combination of the following values. **type** integer
+      Binary combination of the following values.

+      :type: integer

       * Applicable to Distance constraint
          * KX_ACT_CONSTRAINT_NORMAL    (  64) : Activate alignment to surface